The GOOSE Dataset for Perception in Unstructured Environments: Experimental Evaluation

 The standard metric for evaluating the semantic segmentation on both images and point clouds is the mean Intersection over Union (mIoU), also known as the mean Jaccard index.
 The IoU is widely used for evaluating the segmentation of a semantic class by comparing the prediction region with the ground truth region.
 It can be described using the result cases true positive (TP), false negative (FN) and false positive (FP) of a binary classification in the following way:

 The IoU is determined by accumulating TP, FP and FN of the whole test set.
 The mIoU is then calculated by averaging the IoU over all classes in the dataset.
 The IoU is known to be biased towards object instances and classes that cover large areas of the image \cite{cordts_cityscapes_2016}.
-Based on the practice of being transparent about the standard method of assessment~\cite{everingham_pascalvoc_2015}, we provide an evaluation script with the release of the dataset.
-In Table~\ref{tab:evaluation}, we provide averaged IoU values for models which were trained on the full set of classes \textit{(class)} as well as IoU values for models trained on category labels \textit{(category)}.
+In Table~\ref{tab:evaluation}, we provide averaged IoU values for models which were trained on the full set of classes \textit{(class)} as well as IoU values for models trained on the broader category labels \textit{(category)}.